School professional learning self-assessment tool

 About the tool

-Schools can use the School professional learning self-assessment tool as part of an inquiry process to identify practices within a school's current approach to professional learning for teaching and non-teaching staff.
-It will help suggest pathways that will move them towards a high-impact professional learning environment.
-It can be used flexibly to meet a school's development needs – by focusing on just one aspect, or all aspects at once, or by approaching each aspect individually over time.
+School leadership teams can use the tool as part of an inquiry process to identify practices within a school's current approach to professional learning for teaching and non-teaching staff.
+It can be used flexibly to best meet the context of schools by suggesting strategies that will support the establishment of a culture of continuous professional learning.

-The tool functions in a way that is similar to the School Excellence Framework (SEF) through the use of the familiar three levels of the SEF: Delivering, Sustaining and Growing and Excelling.
+The tool functions in a way that is similar to the School Excellence Framework (SEF) through the use of the familiar three levels of the SEF: Delivering, Sustaining and Growing, and Excelling.
 It is supplementary to, not part of, the School Excellence Framework.

 The use of the School professional learning self-assessment tool is optional.
 Schools are not required to use this tool or to report on it.